getify/You-Dont-Know-JS/async & performance/ch3.md

 So now the first `then(..)` is the first step in an async sequence, and the second `then(..)` is the second step.
 This could keep going for as long as you needed it to extend.
 Just keep chaining off the previous `then(..)` with the automatically created promise.

 But, there's something missing here.
 What if we want step 2 to wait for step 1 to do something asynchronous?
-We're using an immediate `return` statement, which immediately resolves the chained promise.
+We're using an immediate `return` statement, which immediately fulfills the chained promise.

 The key to making a promise sequence truly async-capable at every step is to recall from above how `Promise.resolve(..)` operates when what you pass to it is a promise (or thenable) instead of a final value. `Promise.resolve(..)` unwraps the value of the received promise, and keeps going recursively while it keeps unwrapping promises.